A SANDY HILL STATEMENT

 - Lobby the city to plant more trees on street rights-of-way.

-- Implement new heritage designations based on the results of the Heritage Inventory Project, particularly targeting streets south of Osgoode.
+- Implement new heritage designations, particularly targeting streets south of Osgoode.

 - Promote and support preservation and sensitive rehabilitation of heritage properties instead of demolition and replacement.